Let There Be Peace…

 in perfect harmony.

-Those lyrics are from the song Let There Be Peace on Earth.
-It was written in 1955 by Jill Jackson-Miller.
-The International Children’s Choir was the first to sing it.
-Later it became their theme song.
-At church the Saturday before Memorial Day, it was no surprise when I heard the first few notes of that song.
+Those lyrics are from the song Let There Be Peace on Earth, the theme song of The International Children’s Choir.
+At church the Saturday before Memorial Day, it was no surprise to hear the first few notes of that song.
 Memories of war and hope for peace are intertwined.

 I happened to be sitting next to my brother.
-We turned and looked at each other with a nod and a smile.
-Neither of us needed a hymnal.
-We knew the words by heart.
-It was a familiar song to us and one that we both carried throughout the years.
+We turned, and looked at each other with a nod and a smile.
+Neither of us needed a hymnal, we knew the words by heart.
+It was a familiar song to us, one that we both carried from our childhood.

 As the song continued, my mind drifted back to Brookwater Elementary School.
-There I stood, at the stage end of the cafetorium.
-The music teacher, Miss Prescott, played this song on the piano.
-Although she never just played the piano, she commanded the notes to sound as she skillfully ran her hands up and down the keys.
+There I stood, at the stage end of the cafetorium, a duel-purpose cafeteria and auditorium, while the music teacher, Miss Prescott, played this song on the piano.
+She didn’t simply play the piano, she commanded the notes to sound as she skillfully ran her hands up and down the keys.
 Hers was more than a passion for music; it was a fire that burned within and fueled her soul.

-We soon learned that there would be no lip-synching with Miss Prescott around!
-She would pound the beat on the top of the piano with one hand as her other hand picked up the slack, playing all the notes.
-The whole time she had her eyes on us kids.
-She made sure that we sang along.
+We soon learned that there would be no lip-synching with Miss Prescott!
+She pound out the beat on top of the piano with her left hand as her right hand played all the notes.
+The whole time her eyes were on us, making sure we sang along.

-It was not until later that I realized Miss Prescott's genius.
+It wasn’t until later that I realized Miss Prescott's genius.
 We learned to love music and take it as seriously as she did.
 In turn, music became an integral part of our lives.
-Little did we realize how much we were learning by memorizing the States as we sang the song, Fifty Nifty United States.
-To this day, I can recite the fifty States alphabetically and in tune!
+Little did we realize we were memorizing the names of the States as we sang the song, Fifty Nifty United States.
+To this day I can recite all fifty States - alphabetically, and in tune!

-She taught us with subtlety about the world and our place in it.
+She taught us about the world and our place in it.
 The Vietnam War raged the entire span of my elementary years.
-My parents tried to shield us kids, but we could feel the tension.
+Our parents tried to shield us, but we could feel the tension.
 Miss Prescott used the lyrics of the songs to teach us about our times.
-She gave us an outlet.
-A place where it was okay to talk about the war, except we sang about it.
+She gave us an outlet, a place where it was okay to talk about the war, except we sang about it.

 We learned that America included all peoples as we sang This Land is Your Land.
 By singing Joni Mitchell's immortal words from Both Sides Now, we understood a give and take in the world.
-Blowing in the Wind helped us to see that some questions do not have answers.
-The hardest lesson of all came from singing Leaving On a Jet Plane.
-There are times when goodbye is forever.
+Blowing in the Wind helped us see that some questions don’t have answers.
+The hardest lesson of all came from Leaving On a Jet Plane.
+There are times when a goodbye is forever.

-That brings me back to Let There Be Peace on Earth.
-It could be a combination of easy lyrics and a key that most people could sing, but this song was a crowd favorite.
+Which brings me back to Let There Be Peace on Earth.
+It could be a combination of easy lyrics and a key that most of us kids could sing, but it was a crowd favorite.
 Miss Prescott seized an opportunity to plant seeds with this song.
-She taught us that peace was attainable because it began with each person.
+She paralleled our perfect harmony with life, and taught us that peace was attainable, it began with each one of us.

 Over the years, the seed of peace she planted in me got choked out by other things.
-Career, family, ambition, and place in society seemed important.
+My career, family, ambition, and place in society seemed so important.
 I cultivated those things while peace lay dormant.

-Hearing that song again reminded me that I have to dig deep to find that peace.
-I was blessed to have that seed planted.
-Now it is my turn to nurture it and give it room to grow.
+Hearing that song again reminded me how blessed I am to have had that seed planted.
+Now it’s my turn to nurture it and give it room to grow.
 It begins with me.

 Let peace begin with me,